 Instructional design is the practice of creating efficient, effective, and appealing instruction focusing on five major phases – Analysis, Design, Development, Implementation, and Evaluation.
-Instructional design uses systematic approach, incorporates pedagogy, other learning theories, and integrates emerging technologies to enhance learning and teaching process.
+An Instructional Designer (ID) uses a systematic approach to incorporate pedagogy and learning theories and integrate emerging technologies to enhance learning and teaching process.

 The Consultation-Centered model and Centralized Master Course model are the two broad course development models that I have experience with.
 A Consultation-Centered model allows faculty to individually work with an ID in the course development process.
 The ID focuses on providing support, tools, and resources to the faculty.
 On the other hand, the Centralized Master Course model allows faculty to work as a partner with the ID to design and develop a Master course that is available for any faculty to adopt or adapt.
 This model promotes standardization of the course design process, which allows the faculty to focus purely on developing, personalizing, and facilitating the course without the frustration of dealing directly with the technology.

 It was presented at the Online Learning Consortium (OLC) Accelerate 2016 conference.
 Since I received high ratings on the proposal from reviewers, the session was chosen to stream live for virtual audiences.
 Select this link to download the document